kcarta/kcarta.github.io/_posts/2024-12-17-why-i-emacs.md

 - Stability, community, and stewardship are good predictors of quality.
 - Good editors teach you good habits, the very best teach you habits that are generalizable.
 - Good editors are customizable.
-- Good editors are fun to use.
-Customizing & mastering them should be joyful.

 ## The Long Journey